japabms/bms-dotenv/README.md

 # C .env parser

-- It will not put the .env variables to the actual system environment, just read the file, store the values in memory and you can retrieve it with the `bms_dotenv_get()`.
 - Will find a .env file and will load the values from it.
 The values must me KEY=VALUE, without any space.
 And it will not remove quotes from VALUES.
 - Support comment with #.
 - It will probably only work in Unix systems.

-I made it in like 3 hours, so it's not refined yet.
-But i think it is usable.

 ## Build / Install